IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ### Chart Legend

-* Added Horizontal Orientation for ItemLegend
-    - The following chart types can use ItemLegend in horizontal orientation:
-        - Bubble
-        - Donut
-        - Pie
+* Added horizontal `Orientation` property to ItemLegend that can be used with Bubble, Donut, and Pie Chart
-* `LegendHighlightingMode` - Enables series highlighting when hovering over legend items
+* Added `LegendHighlightingMode` property - Enables series highlighting when hovering over legend items

 ### Geographic Map